-For MIDI channels and MIDI instruments, use audio volume and audio pan for automating the mix.
+For MIDI channels and MIDI instruments, use audio volume and audio pan to automate the mix.

-Some MIDI instruments use sound differently when playing at different volumes.
+Some MIDI instruments sound differently when played at different volumes.
 MIDI volume and MIDI pan control the MIDI instrument itself.
-Most of the time you would not use MIDI volume or MIDI pan, however.
+Most of the time, you would not use MIDI volume or MIDI pan, however.